FarronF/limerick-council-meetings/meetings/2022/10/19-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 13th September 2022.md

 This involves working with local stakeholders, the Gardaí, emergency

-services and the Department of Education to raise awareness among all--- 7
+services and the Department of Education to raise awareness among all
+---
+7

 road users in every way possible to save lives and prevent injuries by